observes-io/observes-scanner/README.md

 ### Required PAT Permissions

-The Azure DevOps Personal Access Token (PAT) should have the following permissions:
+The Azure DevOps Personal Access Token (PAT) must have the following permissions:

 - **Agent Pools (Read):** Access build agent pool data for pipeline and resource inventory.
 - **Analytics (Read):** Retrieve language metrics and analytics data for projects and repositories.
 - **Build (Read):** Query build definitions, pipeline runs, build results, and dry runs (preview yaml).
 - **Code (Read):** Access repositories, commits, branches, pull requests, and committer information.
+- **Environment (Read & Manage):** Access environments data.
+(We only read data and do not modify it, it is not possible to set read-only permission for environments)
 - **Graph (Read):** Access users, groups, and service principals for identity and permissions mapping.
 - **Project and Team (Read):** List and query projects, teams, and related metadata.
 - **Secure Files (Read):** Access secure files used in pipelines and releases.
 We are unable to read the contents.